apache/doris-website/versioned_docs/version-2.1/admin-manual/audit-plugin.md

 After disable, Doris will stop writing to the `audit_log` table.
 Audit logs that have been written will not change.

+### Audit log table

+With the upgrade of Doris version, the fields of the audit log table will also increase.
+For details, please refer to [audit_log](./system-tables/internal_schema/audit_log.md)

+Starting from version 2.1.8 and 3.0.3, the `audit_log` system table will automatically add new fields of `audit_log` table as the Doris version is upgraded.

+In previous versions, users need to manually add fields to the `audit_log` system table through the `ALTER TABLE` command.

 ### Related configuration

 The audit log table is a dynamic partitioned table, partitioned by day, and retains the data of the last 30 days by default.